cbigler/coney/README.md

 rich error messages to the caller.
 - exceptions thrown within RPC handlers are automatically caught and converted to a `Response`, you don't need to write extensive exception handlers in every method to ensure a stray exception won't crash your server.
-- The proxy base implements a re-connect mechanism so that a severed connection to RabbitMQ is re-established before a call is made (e.g. due to missed heartbeat for long-lived proxies)
+- the proxy base implements a re-connect mechanism so that a severed connection to RabbitMQ is re-established before a call is made (e.g. due to missed heartbeat for long-lived proxies)

 ## Examples